Shahenda-Magdy/ss_project-main/README.md

 # ss_project-main
-The new branch is the one having the final code
+The f branch is the one having the final code